-On 18th July 1914 a 84-year old man with impressive side whiskers and moustache was sitting in his residence in Bad Ischl and wrote one of the most dire letters of the 20th century.
+On 18th July 1914, an 84-year-old man with impressive side-whiskers and moustache was sitting in his residence in Bad Ischl and wrote one of the direst letters of the 20th century.
 The manifesto's title: “An meine Völker” (To my peoples).
 Emperor Franz Josef I of Austria was the man's name and the consequence of his letter was World War I.

 From salt to spa town

-The German word for salt is “Salz”, and as the name Salzkammergut might suggest it was one of the most important commodities here.
-Bad Ischl was a crucial transshipment point and often the site for bloody conflicts.
+The German word for salt is “Salz”, and like the name, Salzkammergut might suggest it was one of the most important commodities here.
+Bad Ischl was a crucial transhipment point and often the site for bloody conflicts.
 For centuries (it was first mentioned in a document in the 13th century) Bad Ischl had a turbulent history; yet another important chapter was bound to be added in the 19th century.

 Sisi, brine and summer holiday